Loading...

 Making connections and recommendations can significantly enhance the reading experience and broaden our understanding of literature.

-Here are some recommendations based on the themes, form, and connections in "Wonder."
+Here are some recommendations based on the themes, form and connections in "Wonder."
 "The Distance Between Me and the Cherry Tree," "White Bird," "The Little Prince," "The Amazing Edie Eckhart," and "Check Mates."
-So pause the video while you take in these front covers' amazing texts here.
+Let's explore these texts in a little more detail.

-"White Bird" follows Julian from "Wonder" as he starts his new school and learns about his grandmother's experiences during the Second World War.
+"White Bird" follows Julian, from "Wonder," as he starts his new school and learns about his grandmother's experiences during the Second World War.

-In "The Little Prince," an air pilot finds a boy from another world.
+In "The Little Prince," an airpilot finds a boy from another world.

 It is a thoughtful and reflective read.

-Funny, warm, and uplifting, this text, "The Amazing Edie Eckhart" explores Edie's experience starting secondary school.
+Funny, warm, and uplifting, this text, "The Amazing Edie Eckhart," explores Edie's experience starting secondary school.

 Edie has cerebral palsy, which affects her speech and movement.